zetos/nest-poc/README.md

 # NestJS POC Project

 This is a Proof of Concept (POC) project using NestJS.
-The project demonstrates basic functionalities such as user creation and money transfer between users, incorporating various features like Prisma ORM, custom error handling, and comprehensive testing.
+The project demonstrates basic functionalities such as user creation and money transfer between users, incorporating various features like Drizzle ORM for query building, custom error handling, and comprehensive testing.

 ## Table of Contents